monxchrome/handsUP/README.md

+# Hands up.
-# Hands up, this is an extension that will make it more comfortable to use your devices
+## This is an extension that will make it more comfortable to use your devices